Free speech charter

 I write passionately about Tranmere Rovers Football Club, for example, making nominative fair use of their trademark(s) for news reporting in the public interest, but any implied endorsement between myself and the registered company – either for me or by me – is denied.
 These subjects are my passions, and if they are yours as well, that is just a happy coincidence.

-I use Shopify as a content management system, allowing me to build, host and develop this website.
 Shopify believes in the ‘free and open exchange of ideas and products,’ so long as they comply with their Acceptable Use Policy (AUP).
 I take this responsibility very seriously, conducting regular audits to ensure compliance with Shopify’s AUP.
 Any claims or complaints to the contrary will be investigated internally and swiftly mitigated to minimise harm and guarantee continuity of service.
+I take full ownership and responsibility for all feedback, complaints and issues raised with regard to content written and published by me that is subsequently published on Shopify’s platform - access to which I receive on a contracted basis.
+That distinction should be acknowledged by readers and website users who wish to raise any concerns.

-I use Amazon Kindle Direct Publishing (KDP) as a means of self-publishing my own books, minimising interference and censorship from major publishing houses, which often have vested interests and conflicted priorities.
+Similarly, I use Amazon Kindle Direct Publishing (KDP) as a means of self-publishing my own books, minimising interference and censorship from major publishing houses, which often have vested interests and conflicted priorities.
 ‘As a bookseller, we believe that providing access to the written word is important, including content that may be considered objectionable,’ say the Amazon KDP guidelines, and I fully support that endeavour while condemning acts that fall outside this remit, such as hate speech.

-Defining the virtual town square
+The virtual town square

 “If a person cannot walk into the middle of the town square and express his or her views without fear of arrest, imprisonment or physical harm, then that person is living in a fear society, not a free society,” wrote human rights activist Natan Sharansky in his book The Case for Democracy.
 “We cannot rest until every person living in a fear society has finally won their freedom.”

 In the modern age, so centred on digital communication, we have created virtual town squares of infinite power.
 Websites, blogs, social networks and instant messaging apps are now at the epicentre of our discourse, and Sharansky’s paradigm – once endorsed by president George W Bush – should be applied to those digital environments, too.
-Alas, that is not always the case, as large publishing platforms engage in woke censorship, cancelling those whose views chafe with liberal orthodoxy.
+Alas, that is not always the case, as large publishing platforms engage in censorship, cancelling those whose views chafe with their orthodoxy.

 On this website, however, my virtual town square is open for frank, honest and forthright debate.
 My audience is small and my exposure is minimal, but I will always walk to the middle of my virtual town square and express my opinions.
 Attempts to impede that process – through arrest, imprisonment or physical harm – are indicative of authoritarianism, and I will always strive to stamp that out wherever it percolates.